 The Traffic signs regulations and general directions allows for the inclusion of a permit holder exception to allow vehicles registered under such a scheme to pass through the restriction, without incurring a penalty.
 This scheme will need to be included within the signage and traffic order.

 All blue badge holders that live south of The Highway should have the option to register one vehicle per blue badge holder to be included within an exemption list.
-A charge of no more than £20 per year will assist the administration of the scheme
+A charge of no more than £20 per year will assist the administration of the scheme.

 The permit scheme will work independently of the on street parking permits issued by the Council so residents with off street parking can still register for an exemption, residents with on street car parking permits will not be able to apply for an exemption if they do not own a blue badge.